 Never Stop Learning!
-Why Lifelong Learning is Important
+Why Lifelong Learning?

 Your mind is amongst the most powerful resources you have, and there’s nothing like a jack of all trades.
 Dabbling into a little bit of this, and a little bit of that can even shape you into a more flexible person.
 Knowing this, it’s important for children to be taught lifelong learning skills in preparation for their future.
 This way, they can learn to do anything – fast.